kuzzleio/kuzzle/doc/2/api/controllers/document/search/index.md

 - `from`: paginates search results by defining the offset from the first result you want to fetch.
 Usually used with the `size` argument
 - `scroll`: creates a forward-only result cursor.
 This option must be set with a [time duration](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/common-options.html#time-units), at the end of which the cursor is destroyed.
 If set, a cursor identifier named `scrollId` is returned in the results.
 This cursor can then be moved forward using the [scroll](/core/2/api/controllers/document/scroll) API action
 - `size`: set the maximum number of documents returned per result page
+- `lang`: specify the query language to use.
+By default, it's `elasticsearch` but `koncorde` can also be used

 ---